dheeraj755148/RPS/README.md

 # Rock, Paper and Scissor
+:curling_stone: :scissors: :page_facing_up:
-The above game depicts the rock-paper-scissor game.
+The above game depicts the rock-paper-scissor game .
 Its totally based on Javascript.

 ## Had fun making it.